-In Fig. 8 we show RGB images of $N{\rm H}$ maps corresponding to the cold (CNM+LNM), warm (WNM+WPIM), and hot (FIM) phases for two different integration axes of case A. All phases appear to be affected by the shell collision.
-While the hot and warm phases are mostly structured on large scale, as expected, the coldest and densest phases show small-scale structures that are the consequence of thermal instability in the WNM.
+In Fig. 8, we show RGB images of $N{\rm H}$ maps corresponding to the cold (CNM+LNM), warm (WNM + WPIM), and hot (FIM) phases for two different integration axes of case A. All phases appear to be affected by the shell collision.
+While the hot and warm phases are mostly structured on a large scale (as expected), the coldest and densest phases show small-scale structures that are the consequence of thermal instability in the WNM.

 The morphology of gas phases is highly correlated and complementary, although not necessarily co-spatial.
 The edges of each $N{\rm H}$ map appear aligned among phases.
-In order to quantify this, we applied histograms of oriented gradients (HOG6, Soler et al. 2019) to the $N{\rm H}$ maps obtained for each distinct phase.
+In order to quantify this, we applied histograms of oriented gradients (HOG, Soler et al. 2019) to the $N{\rm H}$ maps obtained for each distinct phase.
 The basic principle of HOG is to provide a statistical estimate of the spatial correlation (morphological alignment) between two maps assuming that the local appearance and shape of a map can be fully characterized by the distribution of its local intensity gradients or edge directions.
 To evaluate the correlation we used the HOG output parameter defined as the projected Rayleigh statistics (V, see Eq.
-C.1 in Bracco et al. 2020).
+(C.1) in Bracco et al. 2020).
 The V parameter is a number that represents the likelihood that the gradients of two maps are mostly parallel.
 Larger values of V correspond to stronger alignment.
 As noticed by Soler et al. (2019), it is not possible to draw conclusions from the values of V alone, but its statistical significance can be assessed by comparing a given V value to others obtained in maps with similar statistical properties.

-Because of the different volume filling fractions of the hot/warm and cold phases (see Table 4), the surface area covered by the $N{\rm H}$ values of the former is significantly larger than the latter.
-Thus, when computing HOG we normalized our V values to the amount of pixels where the $N{\rm H}$ of CNM is not zero.
+Because of the different volume filling fractions of the hot, warm, and cold phases (see Table 4), the surface area covered by the $N{\rm H}$ values of the former is significantly larger than the latter.
+Thus, when computing HOG, we normalized our V values to the amount of pixels where the $N{\rm H}$ of CNM is not zero.
 The normalized V values for case A are shown in Fig. 9.
-We studied the correlation among all phases for the three integration axes.
-V correctly shows no correlation with a Gaussian random field (labeled as "Random" in the figure).
-As shown in Fig. 9, the closer phases are in phase space, the more their maps look alike.
+We studied the correlation among all phases for the three integration axes; V correctly shows no correlation with a Gaussian random field (labeled as "Random" in the figure).
+As shown in Fig. 9, the closer the phases are to each other in the phase space, the more alike their maps will appear.